More about: The 5 Best Gondola Rides in Venice

 Discover the magic of Venice with a 30-minute gondola ride.
 This unique experience will allow you to explore the city from the water, revealing its most picturesque and charming corners.

-Climb aboard an authentic Venetian gondola, where an experienced gondolier will guide you through the most intimate canals and the most emblematic places in the city.
-Let yourself be enveloped by the romantic atmosphere and serenity that only Venice can offer.
+Climb aboard an authentic Venetian gondola, where an experienced gondolier will guide you through the city's most intimate canals and iconic landmarks.
+Immerse yourself in the romantic atmosphere and serenity that only Venice can offer.

 - Rialto Bridge.
 An iconic stone bridge crossing the Grand Canal, famous for its beauty and for being one of the most photographed spots in the city.